GaganBehrh/Travelling-Blog/README.md

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

+External user’s goal:

+Users want to post, read and comment on travelling stories.

+Potential features to include:
+Comments can be left on a post
+Time/Date of posting

 Welcome Gagi Behrh,

 This is the Code Institute student template for Gitpod.
 We have preinstalled all of the tools you need to get started.
 It's perfectly ok to use this template as the basis for your project submissions.